 The Company believes that a strong risk management process will support effective capital allocation and management and, through this, increase shareholders' value.
 It is also with this process that risk and return are evaluated with a goal of producing sustainable revenue and reducing earnings volatility.
 The maintenance of a strong control framework is a high priority and is the foundation for the delivery of effective risk management.
+The Company is committed to ensuring that its risk management practices reflect a high standard of governance.
+This then enables Management to effectively undertake prudent risk-taking activities.

 A strong risk governance structure is maintained to strengthen risk evaluation and management, whilst positioning the Company to manage the changing dynamic environment in an efficient and effective manner.
 Governance is maintained through delegation of authority from the Board, down through the management hierarchy, and supported by a committee based structure.
 The risk governance structure is reviewed regularly against best practices as set out in the industry and regulatory guidance.
 The Board establishes and oversees the Company's risk management framework; and ensures the adequacy of independent risk management systems and practices.
 Thus, the Board has overall responsibility for determining the type and level of business risks that the Company undertakes to achieve its corporate objectives.
-To assist the Board in fulfilling its duties, the RMC, a dedicated risk committee at board level oversees and reports to the Board on matters relating to the risk management framework, related risk management policies and systems.
+To assist the Board in fulfilling its duties, the BRC, a dedicated risk committee at board level oversees and reports to the Board on matters relating to the risk management function of the Company.
+The BRC reviews the adequacy and effectiveness of and approves the risk management framework, related risk management policies and systems.
 It also oversees the establishment and operation of the risk management systems that are in place.
-The RMC comprises five Directors, four of whom are NEDs.
-The members of the RMC possess the relevant business experience and are therefore suitably qualified to discharge their responsibilities.
-The Company Secretary maintains records of all RMC meetings including records of discussions on key deliberations and decisions taken.
+The BRC comprises five Directors, four of whom are NEDs.
+The members of the BRC possess the relevant business experience and are therefore suitably qualified to discharge their responsibilities.
+The Company Secretary maintains records of all BRC meetings including records of discussions on key deliberations and decisions taken.

-During the year, the RMC did a self-assessment of its performance based on the self-assessment checklist ("RMC Self-Assessment Checklist").
-The RMC Self-Assessment Checklist covered, inter alia, the responsibilities of the RMC under its terms of reference.
-Based on the self-assessment, the RMC was of the view that it has fulfilled its responsibilities and discharged its duties as set out in its terms of reference.
+During the year, the BRC did a self-assessment of its performance based on the self-assessment checklist ("BRC Self-Assessment Checklist").
+The BRC Self-Assessment Checklist covered, inter alia, the responsibilities of the BRC under its terms of reference.
+Based on the self-assessment, the BRC was of the view that it has fulfilled its responsibilities and discharged its duties as set out in its terms of reference.